codehath/advent-of-code-2023/day-9/README.md

-Created recursive function that calculates increment between each number of a sequence, calls itself recursively with these `increments` as the `sequence` parameter, calculate the next number in the sequence using the recursive call and returns it.
+Created recursive function that calculates increment between each number of a sequence, calls itself recursively with these `increments` as the `sequence` parameter, calculates the next number in the sequence using the recursive call and returns it.

 ```python